angelkcc/shecodes/README.md

 - Enhancing *chat support for real-time consultancy*

 ## Conclusion
 This agricultural website serves as a comprehensive solution for farmers, combining an online marketplace with expert consultancy services.
-Built with *HTML, CSS, JavaScript, and Bootstrap*, the platform enhances accessibility to quality farming inputs while fostering a knowledge-sharing ecosystem.
+Built with *HTML, CSS, JavaScript, node.js, express.js and mongo.db*, the platform enhances accessibility to quality farming inputs while fostering a knowledge-sharing ecosystem.